DCGM/pero-enhance/README.md

 ```
 When Page XML file is not provided, automatic text detection and OCR is done using `PageParser` from the pero-ocr package.

-The commands use by default models and settings optimized for czech newspapers downloaded during instalation.
+The commands use by default models and settings optimized for czech newspapers downloaded during installation.
 The models can be changed Different models for enhancement can be specified by `-r /path/to/enhancement-model/repair_engine.json` and OCR models by `-p /path/to/ocr-model/config.ini`.

 ### EngineRepairCNN class
 In your code, you can directly use the EngineRepairCNN class to enhance individual text line images normalized to height of 32 pixels or of whole page images when the content is  defined by pero.layout class.
 The processed images should have three channels represented as numpy arrays.